Raymond Plank

 Raymond Plank (May 29, 1922 – November 8, 2018) was the founder and chairman of Apache Corporation.
-He led Apache from a small oil and gas concern to a conglomerate with interests in energy, commercial real estate, agriculture, manufacturing and telecommunications, then divested its non-energy assets to concentrate exclusively on oil and gas exploration and production.
-Under Plank’s leadership Apache expanded its oil and gas operations internationally and built the company from its original $250,000 capitalization to a market capitalization of over $30 billion.

-Plank invented the Master Limited Partnership and made it a personal and company mission to expose corruption at Enron and within the energy merchant trading sector.
+Under Plank’s leadership, Apache expanded its oil and gas operations internationally from a $250,000 capitalization to a market capitalization of over $30 billion.
+Plank invented the Master Limited Partnership and exposed corruption at Enron and within the energy merchant trading sector.

 Early life and education

 Raymond Plank, the youngest of four siblings, was born in Minneapolis, Minnesota, to farmer and coal miner Raby Plank and Maude Ruth Howe Plank.
 His parents’ schooling was limited but they instilled in their children the value of education, and Plank dedicated himself to a lifetime of learning.
 His mother died of a blood clot after a routine appendectomy when Plank was fifteen.

 Plank attended the Blake School in Minneapolis and credited his Latin instructor Noah Foss and other Blake teachers with providing the educational basis and academic discipline necessary for a successful life.
 Plank entered Yale University in September 1940 and after Pearl Harbor enlisted in the Army Air Corps Reserves.
 He was called to active duty in March 1943 and would not resume his university education until the end of the war.
 Plank graduated from Yale University in 1946 with a bachelor of arts degree.